-Varicose vein surgery involves removing the swollen, lumpy and dark blue or purple veins that lie under the skin in the legs (varicose veins).
+Varicose vein surgery involves treating the swollen, lumpy and dark blue or purple veins that lie under the skin in your legs (varicose veins).

 You will meet the surgeon carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-Varicose veins don't get better without treatment.
-The most common treatment for varicose veins is surgery.
-In the past the techniques most often used to remove varicose veins were ligation and stripping and phlebectomy.
-Alternative techniques such as sclerotherapy, endovenous laser and radiofrequency ablation are now commonly used.
+Varicose veins don't get better without treatment and are often treated with surgery.
+Ligation and stripping and phlebectomy are common techniques but alternative techniques such as sclerotherapy, endovenous laser and radiofrequency ablation are now commonly used too.

-Phlebectomy is used to remove the smaller surface veins that lie under the skin.
-Your surgeon will make smaller cuts about 5mm long on your leg and use hooks to pull out the affected veins.
-This procedure may be done with ligation and stripping or with the endovenous laser and radiofrequency techniques.
+Phlebectomy is used to remove the smaller surface veins that lie under your skin.
+Your surgeon will make small cuts (which can be as little as 1mm long) on your leg and use hooks to pull out the affected veins.
+This procedure may be done with ligation and stripping or with the endovenous laser and radiofrequency or sclerotherapy techniques.
 It can be used on its own if you're only having surface veins treated.

-Transilluminated powered phlebectomy is also used to remove the smaller surface veins.
-Your surgeon will make small cuts in your leg and place a tiny light under your skin to highlight the affected veins.
-Using a special suction device with blades, your surgeon will cut and remove the varicose vein by suction.
-As with phlebectomy, this procedure may be done with ligation and stripping or on its own to treat surface veins alone.
+Transilluminated powered phlebectomy is another option to remove the smaller surface veins but isn’t commonly used.
+In this procedure, your surgeon will make small cuts in your leg and place a tiny light under your skin to highlight the affected veins.
+Your surgeon will use a special suction device with blades and cut and remove the varicose vein by suction.
+As with phlebectomy, this procedure may be done with another procedure or on its own to treat surface veins alone.

-There is limited evidence for the long-term benefits of this treatment.
-It's important to discuss the safety of this procedure with your surgeon.
+Currently, there is limited evidence for the long-term benefits of this treatment.
+As with any operation, it is important to discuss the safety of this procedure with your surgeon.

 Your surgeon will explain how to prepare for your procedure.
 For example, if you smoke, you will be asked to stop as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.

-You will be asked to follow fasting instructions.
-This means not eating or drinking, typically for about six hours beforehand.
+If you're having a general anaesthetic, you will be asked to follow fasting instructions.
+This means not eating or drinking, typically for about six hours before your operation.
 However, it's important to follow your anaesthetist's advice.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.

-The operation may take between 30 minutes and two hours, depending on the type of veins being removed, the technique used and whether one or both of your legs are being treated.
-For more information about the different techniques used for varicose vein surgery, see What are the different types of surgery?
+The operation may take between 30 minutes and two hours, depending on the type of veins that will be removed, the technique your surgeon uses and whether one or both of your legs are being treated.

 You may need to wear compression stockings on your legs to help maintain circulation for up to two weeks after your operation.